canonical/subiquity/doc/howto/autoinstall-validation.rst

 Autoinstall Validation
 =====================================

-The following how-to guide demonstrates how to perform pre-validation of a autoinstall config.
+The following how-to guide demonstrates how to perform pre-validation of an autoinstall config.

 Autoinstall config is validated against a :doc:`JSON schema <../reference/autoinstall-schema>` during runtime before it is applied.
 This check ensures existence of required keys and their data types, but does not guarantee total validity of the data provided (see the :ref:`Validator Limitations<validator-limitations>` section for more details).